Skip to main content

 1. Import custom CA

 Any custom CA can be added via the certificates_ca parameter.
-The import on the nodes is done via osism apply certificates.
 This is already done in the bootstrap of the nodes.

 environments/configuration.yml